furic/Unity-Style-Guide/README.md

 }
 ```

-> Many developers, includes Unity, favourite putting newlines after open bracket ( `{` ).
-It may make the code looks more tidy and symmetric, but also creates a lot of unuseful lines and making script scrolling much more often and longer.
-Every bit count.
-If you spend 1 more second on scrolling a day, you probably wasted 5 minutes of valuable time a year.
+> Numerous developers, Unity included, have a preference for inserting newlines after an open bracket "{."
+While this practice can lend a sense of tidiness and symmetry to the code, it can also generate numerous unnecessary lines, leading to more frequent and longer script scrolling.
+Every bit of efficiency matters, as even spending an extra second on scrolling each day can add up to wasting five minutes of valuable time over the course of a year.

 #### Comments